susuhahnml/awsome-factory-associator/README.md

 factory.create("salesmanFact");
 ```

-When using ``assocAfter`` the main model (Ticket) will be created first, this way we have the ticket id(For instance 23).
+When using ``assocAfter`` the main model (Ticket) will be created first, this way we have the ticket id(For definition 23).
 After its creation the associated model(Discount) will be created using the factoryName(discountFact) and setting the id of the created ticket using the foreignKey(ticket_key) adding `{ticket_key:23}` to the options object.
 Since no options are passed it will use the values defined in the first factory.
 Creating a ticket associated to a discount.

 ##### Passing options
 To pass options for this association the key used must be the *as* string used in the factory definition.
 The value must be an object to overwrite the default.
 In this case you can **not** use an **id** as options, since the associated model, if already created, must be related to another model.